logzio/logz-docs/_source/user-guide/cloud-siem/manage-security-events.md

 The event manager has a retention period of 2 weeks.
-Older events are saved as logs on your security account and can be viewed from your OpenSearch Dashboards.
+Older events are **saved as logs** on your security account and can be viewed from OpenSearch Dashboards.
 {:.info-box.note}